Dubin–Johnson syndrome: Signs and symptoms

+The disease may occur at any age, sometimes as late as the sixth decade of life and has been described to occur during pregnancy or on the administration of hormonal contraceptives.
+Extremely rare is the neonatal presentation, but this does consist of marked jaundice and hepatosplenomegaly.
+In most presentations outside of the neonatal range, Dubin-Johnson syndrome does not require treatment.
+However, few patients develop disease such as cholecystitis, which could be due to the formation of fine bilirubin pigment stones.

 Pathophysiology

 The conjugated hyperbilirubinemia is a result of defective endogenous and exogenous transfer of anionic conjugates from hepatocytes into bile.
 Impaired biliary excretion of bilirubin glucuronides is due to a mutation in the canalicular multiple drug-resistance protein 2 (MRP2).
 A darkly pigmented liver is due to polymerized epinephrine metabolites, not bilirubin.

 Dubin–Johnson syndrome is due to a defect in the multiple drug resistance protein 2 gene (ABCC2), located on chromosome 10.
 It is an autosomal recessive disease and is likely due to a loss of function mutation, since the mutation affects the cytoplasmic/binding domain.

+Histology

+In Dubin–Johnson syndrome, liver histology reveals a prominent buildup of a dark, coarse, granular pigment within hepatocytes called lipomelanin.
+This pigment, often referred to as lipofuscin-like or melanin-like, accumulates predominantly in the centrilobular (perivenular) regions but can be seen throughout the hepatic lobule.
+The deposits are especially noticeable in older individuals and may cause the liver tissue to appear dark brown to black on gross examination.
+This discoloration can be striking on liver biopsy cores and may serve as a key diagnostic clue.
+Despite its resemblance to melanin, spectroscopic analysis has shown that the pigment is actually a stable free radical compound with atypical characteristics, rather than true melanin.

 Diagnosis

 A hallmark of Dubin–Johnson syndrome is the unusual ratio between the byproducts of heme biosynthesis: